TooTouch/notionist/README.md

 ## 1. Get token_v2

 First of all, you need `token_v2` to use this module.
-You can find you token_v2 in your cookies after enterting your id and passward to Notion as follows.
+You can find your token_v2 in cookies after enterting your id and passward to Notion as follows.

 `F12 (User Defined Key) > Application > Cookies > https://www.notion.so > token_v2`